kangarooni/jump-start/learning-to-code/iterators/assignments/more-loops-worksheet.md

   end
 end
 ```
+Regular values like 8
+Regular values like 5
+Regular values like 3
+Special case!
+Regular values like 14
+Regular values like 2

 **When you are complete with all of these problems, you can check your answers against the [answer key](../assignments/more-loops-worksheet-answers.md).**